yandex-cloud/docs/en/billing/operations/get-folder-report.md

 * `pricing_quantity`: Amount of product units consumed.
 The decimal separator is a dot.
 * `pricing_unit`: Unit of product consumption.
 * `cost`: Total cost of consumption.
 The decimal separator is a dot.
 * `credit`: Discount amount.
-The decimal separator is a dot. {% if product == "cloud-il" %}The parameter value is 0, as {{ yandex-cloud }} services at the Preview stage are free of charge.{% endif %}
+The decimal separator is a dot.
 * `monetary_grant_credit`: Discount from a grant, including the grant for trying the platform.
-The decimal separator is a dot. {% if product == "cloud-il" %}The parameter value is 0, as {{ yandex-cloud }} services at the Preview stage are free of charge.{% endif %}
+The decimal separator is a dot.
 * `volume_incentive_credit`: Discount for the volume of product consumption.
-The decimal separator is a dot. {% if product == "cloud-il" %}The parameter value is 0, as {{ yandex-cloud }} services at the Preview stage are free of charge.{% endif %}
+The decimal separator is a dot.
 {% if product == "yandex-cloud" %}* `cud_credit`: Discount for the [committed volume](../concepts/cvos.md) of the resource.
 The cost of consumption in excess of the commitment equals the difference between the `cost` and `credit` column values.
 The decimal separator is a dot.{% endif %}
 * `misc_credit`: Other types of discounts, including discounts for resource consumption after the grant for trying the platform expires, but before switching to the paid version.
-The decimal separator is a dot. {% if product == "cloud-il" %}The parameter value is 0, as {{ yandex-cloud }} services at the Preview stage are free of charge.{% endif %}
+The decimal separator is a dot.
 * `label.user_labels.<label name>`: Labels set for resources.
 How to manage tags is described in [Service resource labels](../../overview/concepts/services.md#labels).
 * `locale`: Language of each exported line.
 The value of this field determines the `sku_name` column language. {% if product == "yandex-cloud" %}Possible values are `en` and `ru`.{% endif %}{% if product == "cloud-il" %}The `en` value is used.{% endif %}
 * `updated_at`: Date and time of the last line update in [Unix Timestamp](https://www.unixtimestamp.com) format.